ETH2 rewards are dependent on the total amount of ETH staked on the protocol. You can see the approximate rewards earned at each stake rate here.

 Transfers between validators are disabled until at least Phase 1 (around 1-2 years).
 Learn more about ETH2 phases on EthHub.

 Staked currently does not have a pooled offering to allow deposits of less than 32 ETH.
-We recommend researching RocketPool’s service which may provide a solution.
+If you want to stake less than 32 ETH, we recommend using Kraken.

 Staked has developed and open-sourced a batching contract to save our users on gas costs and deposit multiple validators with a single on-chain transaction.
 It enables users to deposit up to 185 validators (~6K ETH) in a single deposit, offering the convenience of signing a single transaction rather than 185 distinct transactions.